 Zell Am See Austria Travel Guide

-The local public transport system mainly consists of buses and regional trains.
-This offers a seamless way to explore the region without a personal vehicle, especially with integrated pass options.
+The local public transport system mainly consists of buses and inter-town trains.
+This gives a seamless way to explore the region without a personal vehicle, especially with integrated pass options.

 The Zell am See Bahnhof (train station) remains a central hub for all public transport connections.